The Ultimate Guide to Lupus: Natural Remedies for Lupus

 Inflamed glands - in lupus the glands become inflamed easily and a sufferer may have problems with glandular fever and tonsillitis.

-Mouth ulcers - frequent mouth ulcers is another common symptom of lupus.
+Mouth ulcers - frequent mouth ulcers are another common symptom of lupus.

 Mosquito and other insect bites - lupus sufferers often complain about insect bites, they seem to get more of them and bites are painful, extra itchy and bites take along time to heal.